against THE MOUNTaIN

 Up close, a cable car is a solid, bus-length object connected to cables that are kilometres long, strung from towers that are more than ten stories high.
 The closer you get, the more noticeable they become, and their noise increases too, but looked at from afar these visual impacts (eventually) become invisible.
 Faced with choosing between the close-up and the distant pictorial perspectives, the MWCC typically pictures their creation as seen from far, far away.

 The cableway will be starkly visible from all over the city.
-Its top Tower is clearly visible from the mountain’s flanks in Kingston and Glenorchy and its “Forgotten Tower” will loom over seventy metres above the Pinnacle Road.
+Its top Tower is clearly visible from the mountain’s flanks in Kingston and Glenorchy.

-The MWCC is so blindly audacious that it claims its monstrosity can "possibly even help improve the natural skyline of the mountain."* The fact that the Pinnacle Centre may be built below the skyline does not make it invisible.
-Hobartians were incensed when The Observation Shelter rose above the skyline.
-Hobart City Council had assured the people it would be invisible.
-The Pinnacle Centre is seventeen times the mass of the Observation Shelter.
+The MWCC is so blindly audacious that it claims its monstrosity can "possibly even help improve the natural skyline of the mountain."
+The fact that the Pinnacle Centre may be built below the skyline does not make it invisible.
+The Pinnacle Centre is seventeen times the frontal mass of the existing Observation Shelter.
+It will be shockingly visible.
+The MWCC’s own visual analysis shows the structure clearly visible—especially from the north and south.

 Every visitor to kunanyi would see the cable car.
 It crosses half a dozen walking tracks, it rises above the forest, and it monopolises the summit.